MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Other/LearnKubernetesTheHardWay/03ProvisionComputeResources/README.md

 ## [Provisioning Compute Resources](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/03-compute-resources.md)

 Kubernetes requires a set of machines.
-Machines host the control plane and the worker nodes.
+Machines host the `Control Plane` and the worker `Node`s.
-Worker nodes run the application containers.
+Worker `Node`s run the application containers.

 You will provision the compute resources across a single compute zone.